Published on September 20th, 2013 | by James Simpson17

 The first thing I noticed when receiving the package from Parrot, was how heavy the kit felt (compared to the Parrot MKi rage I was used to handling back in my Halfords days).
 Upon opening the box, and removing the manuals, I was surprised to see an upgraded amplifier system, which replaces the cheaper “blue box” from the old Parrot MKi models.

-Under the packaging holding the screen, is another box which holds all the wires and connectors, which includes a Apple iPod connector (not the slim iPod/iPhone connector unfortunately), as well as a USB extension cable and a 3.5mm jack lead – which all three allow different choices of streaming music via the Parrot Asteroid Tablet.
+Under the packaging holding the screen, is another box which holds all the wires and connectors, which includes an Apple iPod connector (not the slim iPod/iPhone connector, unfortunately), as well as a USB extension cable and a 3.5mm jack lead – which all three allow different choices of streaming music via the Parrot Asteroid Tablet.